xanderstevenson/text-2-mp3/README.md

 WELCOME to TEXT-2-MP3

-Enter the path of the file to convert text to speech (.txt, .rtf or .md)
+Enter the path of the file to convert text to speech (.txt file only)

 : readthis.txt